 In older cats that are prone to arthritis there are several common sense things to do:

 Raise the water and food bowls slightly.
 This is because cats get arthritis in the elbow joint, and elevated bowels allow them to feed with the elbow in extension, which is less painful.
-It also gives cats with hip and stifle (knee) pain are more comfortable sitting position when feeding.
+It also gives cats with hip and stifle (knee) pain a more comfortable sitting position when feeding.

 Have several litter boxes around the house, make sure they do not need to go up the stairs to access them, and if the litter pans have tall sides see if they can be cut down for easy access.